 - Connecticut Manufacturing Innovation Fund Voucher Program (MVP) – $49,000 to conduct a project aimed at improving your manufacturing productivity, efficiency and competitiveness.
 Administered on a first-come first-served basis.

 - Connecticut Additive Manufacturing Adoption Program (AMAP) – $100,000 to help infuse additive manufacturing technologies into your production environment.
-The window for accepting applications will run from April 1 to May 31, 2021.

 - 180Skills -Learning Pathways developed by Connecticut’s manufacturing community.

 - Connecticut Manufacturing IoT Integration Voucher Program (IVP) – $20,000 to assist with the implementation of IoT solutions on your manufacturing floor.
 Administered on a first-come first-served basis.

 - CCAT – The Connecticut Center for Advanced Technology Inc. (CCAT) is an applied technology demonstration and training center that validates, demonstrates, and assists with the adoption of leading-edge technologies into global industrial companies and the advanced manufacturing supply chain, while also providing the training and education necessary to utilize the capability of these advancements and drive efficiency.

 - CONNSTEP – Helping Connecticut Businesses grow, Improve Succeed

 - Skill Up for Manufacturing – This course will familiarize students with the basic mechanic and manufacturing skills